UWCSESecurityLab/confidante/README.md

 - In another terminal window, run `$ node src/app.js` to run the Keymail server.
 - Keymail should be accessible at [http://localhost:3000](http://localhost:3000)

+## How to automatically rebuild the app ##
+Instead of running `npm run build` and `node src/app.js` every time you make a a change, you can use some utilities that watch the files for changes, and automatically recompile the code and restart the server.

+First, install the utilities:
+- `$ npm install -g nodemon`
+- `$ npm install -g watchify`

+Now, when you're ready to code, run these commands in separate terminal tabs:
+- `$ scripts/watchify.sh`
+- `$ nodemon src/app.js`

 ## Helpful Links ##
 - [Design doc](https://docs.google.com/document/d/1RI3u0mPXgB4KFMkguWHM1jwJWKDkNSyGjohBZ2ScaVU/edit)
 - [Slack](https://keymail-uw.slack.com/)